-I don’t know about you, but one of my favourite winter breakfasts is porridge.
-It is so comforting and warming on a cold morning, and it is delicious too!
-In keeping with the food is medicine theme, I created this scrumptious delight.
+One of my favourite breakfasts is porridge.
 I used coconut water in this recipe as it is a great source of fibre, calcium, vitamin c and potassium.
 It is also naturally sweet, so you don’t need to add much extra sweetness.
-Studies have also shown that coconut protects cells and lowers blood sugar.

-Here is a breakdown of the other ingredients and their therapeutic benefits.
+Here is a breakdown of the other ingredients and their nutritional benefits.

 Chia Seeds originated in Mexico and South America and were used by Mayan and Aztec cultures for their supernatural powers.
 They are high in fibre, protein, omega 3 fatty acids, calcium and antioxidants.
 They also protect against ageing, improve digestive health, make bones stronger, assist with muscle growth, and boost energy levels and metabolism.

 Cacao originated in Mexico and was known as the Food of Gods by the Aztecs, Mayas and Incas.
 It became the first form of chocolate when Christopher Columbus mixed it with vanilla and sugar to make it into beverage, which he then served to wealthy and powerful Europeans as an aphrodisiac.
-Cacao is high in magnesium (ladies- hello chocolate cravings when it’s that time of the month!) which means it is great for premenstrual symptoms.
+Cacao is high in magnesium which means it is great for premenstrual symptoms.
 It also enhances mood and cognitive function

 Peanuts originated in South America 3500 years ago.
 They were a staple in the Aztecs and Native Indian diets and were used as sacrificial offerings, as well as ground into maize as a drink.
 Scientific research has shown that peanuts protect against Alzheimer’s and age cognitive decline.

-Oats are one of my favourite functional foods and they don’t always get much attention for their therapeutic benefits.
+Oats are one of my favourite functional foods.
 Did you know that Oats have been used across the world for over 2000 years, and before they were used as food, they were utilised as a medicine to treat leprosy and skin conditions?
-Crazy hey!
 Oats also stabilise blood sugar, lower cholesterol levels, enhance the immune system and protect against cancer.

 Cinnamon is one of our oldest spices in the world and it was even cited in the Bible.
 Its history lies in ancient Egypt where it was used as medicine for fever and nausea.
 It was so highly cherished that it was deemed more treasurable than gold.
 Studies have supported that it is effective for blood sugar control, anti-clotting actions and anti-microbial actions.
 It also acts as a booster for our brain functionality.